 Projected spending for each fiscal year is compared against the available resources.
-Fiscal year 2012 shows a difference between base resources and spending in the amount of \$2.43 million.
-Fiscal year 2013 shows a difference between base resources and spending in the amount of \$6.81 million.
-For the biennium, the difference between resources and spending equals \$9.24 million.
+Fiscal year 2012 shows a difference between base resources and spending in the amount of \$6.62 million.
+Fiscal year 2013 shows a difference between base resources and spending in the amount of -\$0.20 million.
+For the biennium, the difference between resources and spending equals \$6.42 million.
+The Minnesota Office of Higher Education is authorized to increase State Grant awards for fiscal years 2013 using the procedures outlined in statute should base resources exceed projected spending.